 What complaints does the Standards Committee deal with?

-- incidents that happened before the Councillor was elected or chosen to serve;
+- are about incidents that happened before the councillor was elected or chosen to serve

-- incidents that happened before the Council adopted the Code of Conduct other than incidents of alleged harassment, bullying or victimisation;
+- are about incidents that happened before the Council adopted the code of conduct other than incidents of alleged harassment, bullying or victimisation

-- the way the Council conducts or records its meetings; or
+- are about the way the Council conducts or records its meetings

-- that would not disclose a breach of the Code of Conduct.
+- would not disclose a breach of the code of conduct

-- the way the Council has or has not done something; or
+- way the Council has or has not done something

-are the subject of a separate complaints system which can be accessed on the County Council’s Feedback/Complaints system (please follow the link).
+are the subject of a separate complaints system which can be accessed on the County Council’s feedback/complaints system.

-Ultimately, if you think the Council has not dealt with the matter properly and has failed to resolve a complaint locally, you can ask the Local Government Ombudsman to investigate.
+If when using this complaints system you think the Council has not dealt with the matter properly and has failed to resolve a complaint locally, you can ask the Local Government and Social Care Ombudsman to investigate.
 The Local Government and Social Care Ombudsman cannot be used for complaints against elected members.